huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 If the EntityData component is not verstaile enough for your needs, pay particular attention to the [Query Component](https://uwazi.readthedocs.io/en/latest/admin-docs/analysing-and-visualising-your-collection.html#query-component) section of the [ANALYSING & VISUALISING YOUR COLLECTION](https://uwazi.readthedocs.io/en/latest/admin-docs/analysing-and-visualising-your-collection.html#analysing-visualising-your-collection) document.

 The preparation steps of defining the page as "Enabled" to be used in entity view are important because they provide the data you need to display each entity's data.
-With them you have access to three automatically-generated DATASETS:
+With them you have access to four automatically-generated DATASETS:

 - `entity`
 - `entityRaw`